pacphi/tf4k8s-pipelines/README.md

 fly -t <target> unpause-pipeline -p install-tas4k8s
 ```

 Admittedly this is a bit of effort to assemble.
-To help get you started, visit the [dist/concourse](https://github.com/pacphi/tf4k8s-pipelines/tree/main/dist/concourse) folder, download and unpack the sample environment templates(s).
+To help get you started, visit the [dist/concourse](https://github.com/pacphi/tf4k8s-pipelines/tree/main/dist/concourse) folder, download and unpack the sample environment template(s).
 Make sure to update all occurrences of `REPLACE_ME` within the configuration files.

 #### Workflow Summary